 i i i

-Within days of the hostages being taken, the three major American television networks – ABC, NBC, and CBS – deployed a “small army of reporters, field producers, editors, camera crew and sound technicians” to the scene of the Breaking News.
+Within days of the hostages being taken by Imad Mugniyah and Company, the three major American television networks – ABC, NBC, and CBS – deployed a “small army of reporters, field producers, editors, camera crew and sound technicians” to the scene of the Breaking News.
 Beirut’s American population had grown over the course of just a few days by eighty-five, all employees of the three major networks.
 This sent a clear message to the American public, that “no other news of any significance was occurring anywhere else.”8

 As the days went on, the networks justified the presence of their personnel in Beirut by creating “news” to justify their continued heavy presence in Beirut.
 What emerged was a gross imbalance between soft human-interest stories mostly covering the hostages’ families back home, and coverage of real issues such as the Reagan administration’s efforts to reach a resolution.

 Over the course of the seventeen-day crisis almost five-hundred discrete segments were aired by the three major networks, for an average of almost twenty-nine a day.
 Each evening during the seventeen-day crisis about two-thirds of every networks flagship news story focused on the hostage crisis, and regular programs were interrupted at least eighty times by news bulletins or special reports.9 In contrast, Munich lasted only fifteen-hours.
 And perhaps more indicative of the importance of this attack wasn’t just the sum total of the coverage, but the tone that coverage was taking.